mikemccand/chromium-compact-language-detector/README.txt

 First, you must get your content (plain text or HTML) encoded into UTF8 bytes.
 Then, detect like this:

-  topLanguageName, topLanguageCode, isReliable, details = cld.detect(bytes)
+  topLanguageName, topLanguageCode, isReliable, textBytesFound, details = cld.detect(bytes)

-The code and name of the top language is returned.  isReliable is True if the top language is much better than 2nd best language.  details has an entry per top 3 languages that matched, that includes the percent confidence of the match as well as a separate normalized score.
+The code and name of the top language is returned.  isReliable is True if the top language is much better than 2nd best language. textBytesFound tells you how many actual bytes CLD analyzed (after removing HTML tags, collapsing areas of too-many-spaces, etc.). details has an entry per top 3 languages that matched, that includes the percent confidence of the match as well as a separate normalized score.

 The detect method takes optional params: